Getting a Mortgage on a Single Brick Construction Home

 Independent Mortgage Advisor

-If a property is built using single brick construction, it means that the exterior wall is simply one brick deep.
-Single brick, or single skin, construction properties are buildings deemed as ‘non-standard’ for mortgage purposes.
+If a property is built using single brick construction, the exterior wall is simply one brick deep.
+Single brick or single skin construction properties are deemed ‘non-standard’ for mortgage purposes.

 Yes, it’s possible.
-There are a number of lenders who will consider an application for a mortgage for this type of non-standard construction.
-However, their final decision will usually be dependent on the findings of a surveyor’s report.
-They will want to ensure that the property is structurally safe to minimize the risk of the loan as well as any other potential issues the building has.
+A number of lenders will consider an application for a mortgage for this type of non-standard construction.
+However, their final decision will usually depend on the findings of a surveyor’s report.
+They will want to ensure that the property is structurally safe to minimize the risk of the loan and any other potential issues the building has.

 Why it can be more difficult